The Cultivar Series

 Special thanks to Dr. Denise Costich, Dr. Martha Willcox and Dennis Baldwin.

-Many thanks to Peaceful Belly Farm, Boise, Idaho, VERN - Verein zur Erhaltung und Rekultivierung von Nutzpflanzen e.V., in Brandenburg, Germany, the genebank of IPK in Gatersleben, Germany, the Dutch genebank for plant genetic resources for food and agriculture in Wageningen, the Netherlands, Native Seeds/SEARCH, Tucson, USA, the genebank of CIMMYT, Texcoco, Mexico, Dietmar Frick and all the people who have provided me with advice, cultivars and seeds for this project.
+Many thanks to Peaceful Belly Farm, Boise, Idaho, VERN - Verein zur Erhaltung und Rekultivierung von Nutzpflanzen e.V., in Brandenburg, Germany, the genebank of IPK in Gatersleben, Germany, the Dutch genebank for plant genetic resources for food and agriculture in Wageningen, the Netherlands, Native Seeds/SEARCH, Tucson, USA, the genebank of CIMMYT, Texcoco, Mexico, the World Vegetable Center in Shanhua, Tainan, Taiwan, Dietmar Frick and everyone who has provided me with advice, cultivars and seeds for this project.

 Read more about the standardization of fruits and vegetables and causes for the decline of biodiversity and variation in agriculture in: The Decline of Wonkiness (on this site).